velartrill/velartrill.github.io/orig/conspirators.md

 I enter, pushing the door shut behind me, and glance about casually.
 The room is small, a single bed pressed up against the far wall, sheets messy but surprisingly clean for the kind of place this is.
 A motheaten rug that even a _pien şai_ wouldn't lower itself to piss on.
 A folding chair and a tiny square desk covered in paperwork and notebooks, with a portable teletype perched perilously on the edge next to a half-eaten bowl of _shé luang,_ still hot.
 There's not even a proper washroom, just a little alcove with a washing pit and a beat-up copper faucet, marred by visible rust and mildew.
 Working-class amenities, if that.

 She turns to me after she shuts the door, eyes wide and questioning, uncertain if she can speak freely.
-I nod, gesturing placatingly, and she sighs in relief. *"Nighthawk!"* she cries out.
+I nod, gesturing placatingly, and she exhales in relief. *"Nighthawk!"* she cries out.
 "What hole did *you* crawl out of?"

 "Good to see you too, Dee."

 "It's been what, nigh on a decade now?"
 Daisy's changed from the girl I knew back then.
 Taller, skinnier, more scars.
 Her aura of youthful innocence is long gone, replaced by a cold world-weariness, and she carries herself like a _şue phin_ poised to bolt.
 The years have not been kind to our little interrogatrix, not that they ever are.
 "Come, come here, sit down.
 Don't mind the bloodstains."

 I perch on the edge of the bed and she drags the folding chair around to face me, sitting down and clasping her hands.
 "Night," she blurts, "what the fuck is going on?"
 Before I can answer, she continues, "I have spent the last six moons chasing leads, trying to make some Matikhe-forsaken sense of this mess and it's— I'm not—" She gestures expansively at the mass of paperwork on her desk.
 "There isn't any!" she finishes, shaking her head.
-"There is no sense to be found.
+"There is no sense to be made.
 I pull one thread and the whole tapestry comes unraveled.
 Nothing left but a mess of yarn.
-Do you have any idea how many bureaucrats I've kidnapped in the past two fortnights alone?"
+Do you have any idea how many clerks I've kidnapped in the past two fortnights alone?"

 Well, some things never change.